calvernaz/lambda-packer/README.md

 lambda-packer package-layer common
 ```

-### 6. Adding a New Lambda to an Existing Monorepo
+### 6. Adding a new lambda to an existing repository

-You can add a new Lambda to an existing monorepo using the `lambda` command.
+You can add a new Lambda to an existing repository using the `lambda` command.
 You can also specify layers to be added to the new Lambda.

 ```bash
 lambda-packer lambda <lambda_name> --runtime <runtime_version> --type <zip|docker> --layers <layer1> --layers <layer2>